omercanyy/HangmanProject/README.md

 ## Plan
 Current plan is to create;
 1. Hangman Game play API
-2. Create 3 bots of different "intelligence"
+2. 3 bots of different "intelligence"
   a.
 Random Bot: Just guesses random letters everytime.
 This a base line for the start of this project
   b.
-Basic Ingelligent Bot: This bot uses a very basic strategy to fake intelligence where it gives letter by the frequency starting from the most frequent one to the least.
+Naive Bot: This bot uses a very basic strategy to fake intelligence where it gives letter by the frequency starting from the most frequent one to the least.
   c.
 Intelligent Bot: This bot basically will be the product solution we will "ship".

 ## Methodology